bosth/bosth.github.io/content/pages/ads-b/index.md

 The [The OpenSky Network](https://opensky-network.org/) provides free access to ADB-S data via a RESTful API.
 There is a [Python client](https://openskynetwork.github.io/opensky-api/python.html), but I did not use it since it doesn’t implement everything that is available directly through the API.

-An ICAO 24 address[^case] is the basis for most OpenSky API calls, although it is possible to request data by searching for activity at a particular airport or region.

-I created a free OpenSky account since the API documentation states that the [rate limits](https://openskynetwork.github.io/opensky-api/rest.html#limitations) are stricter for anonymous users.
-And although my experience is that the API behaviour does not always match the documentation, it seemed like a good idea to do what they recommend in this case.
+{{< alert "circle-info" >}}
+Bringing up OpenSky: A large-scale ADS-B sensor network for research Matthias Schäfer, Martin Strohmeier, Vincent Lenders, Ivan Martinovic, Matthias Wilhelm ACM/IEEE International Conference on Information Processing in Sensor Networks, April 2014
+{{< /alert >}}

+Anyone may create an OpenSky account as long as they follow the site's [terms of use](https://opensky-network.org/about/terms-of-use).

 #### State vectors

 Equipped with an ICAO 24 number, I retrieved some actual flight data provided by OpenSky.
 A basic query also requires a specific time, with that time being represented as the number of seconds elapsed since the 1st of January 1970 (otherwise known as UNIX time).
-For example, the position of the ATR-42 above at 16:01:23 on the 11th of April, 2022 is requested by https://opensky-network.org/api/states/all?icao24=39ad00&time=1649692883.
+For example, the position of the ATR-42 above at 16:01:23 on the 11th of April, 2022 is requested by https://opensky-network.org/api/states/all?icao24=39ad00&time=1649692883.[^case]

 The [JSON](https://www.json.org/)-encoded response looks like the following: